priprii/FFXIVPyon/README.md

 >
 > This is the resulting formatting when exporting mods via TexTools to FBX format
 >
-> Penumbra glTF export may result in different naming format which is not yet supported, but will be supported in the next update
+> I would not recommend using Penumbra glTF export, TexTools workflow is more stable

+The below previews are a bit outdated, I am lazy

 ![image](https://github.com/user-attachments/assets/57a83f9c-a034-4e4a-bb7c-4a0be9959f39) Import body for upscaling and/or weighting reference